 Singapore and the United Kingdom signed their first double taxation treaty in 1966 and enforced it in 1975.
 Ever since, the agreement was renewed several times and the last amendment was brought in 2012.
 The effective date of the treaty is January 1st, 2013.
-The Singapore-UK double tax agreement covers private individuals and companies residents of one or both contracting parties and applies to the following taxes:
+UK businessmen who intend to open a company in Singapore, should know that the Singapore-UK double tax agreement covers private individuals and companies residents of one or both contracting parties and applies to the following taxes:

 The agreement also provides for similar taxes in the UK and Singapore.